AmazingJuan/NextDoorDeals/README.md

   6. (Optional, recommended) Create an empty file (Name it NDD) in your desktop and drag the new file in there.
 Enter the NDD file.
 Then the NextDoorDeals.
   7. Go to the direction of the file (select the arrow facing downwards next to the reload icon).
 And press CNTRL + C.
   8. Go to the windows search bar and search for "CMD".
 Enter to the first option.
   9. In this terminal, write "cd" and afterwards press CNTRL + V. The direction in your computer of the NextDoorDeals file should be pasted.
-E.g. cd C:\Users\maria\Desktop\NextDoorDeals-development
+E.g. cd C:\Users\maria\Desktop\NDD\NextDoorDeals
   10. Press enter
   11. Write this exact instruction --> pip install -r requirements.txt <--.
 This will downlad the neccesary libraries for the code to run.
 Press enter.
 Wait for it to finish.
   12. Write this exact instruction --> python manage.py runserver <--.
 Press enter.
 (If linux --> python3 manage.py runserver)